Buffalo supermarket gunman charged with federal hate crimes

 Three wounded people — one Black, two white — survived.
 Video of the assault showed Gendron momentarily holding his fire to apologize to a white store employee after shooting him in the leg.
 Gendron surrendered to police as he exited the supermarket.

-Gendron wrote racial slurs and statements including, “Here’s your reparations!” on his rife, the affidavit said.
+Gendron wrote racial slurs and statements including, “Here’s your reparations!” on his rifle, the affidavit said.

 Gendron was already facing a mandatory life sentence without parole if convicted on previously filed state charges.
 He pleaded not guilty to a domestic terrorism charge, including hate-motivated domestic terrorism and murder.